Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 3. **P**:  Practice Commiting Changes, make sure they are showing up on your repository

+4. **P**: Complete Datasheet Quiz

-4. Update your User Manual and Technical Documentation with your findings.
+5. Update your User Manual and Technical Documentation with your findings.